psipred/merizo_search/README.md

 cd merizo_search/ansible_installer
 ```

-Next edit the the config_vars.yml to reflect where you would like Merizo Search and its underlying data to be installed.
+Next, edit `config_vars.yml` to reflect where you would like Merizo-search and its underlying data to be installed.

-You can now run ansible as per
+You can now run ansible using

 ``` bash
 ansible-playbook -i hosts install.yml
 ```

-You can edit the hosts file to install Merizo Search on one or more machines.
-This ansible installation creates a python virtualenv called merizosearch_env which the program needs to run.
+You can edit the hosts file to install Merizo-search on one or more machines.
+This ansible installation creates a python virtualenv called `merizosearch_env`, which the program needs to run.
 You can activate this with

 ``` bash
 source [app path]/merizosearch_env/bin/activate
 ```

-If you're using a virtualenv to install Torch you may find you need to add the paths to virtualenv versions of cudnn/lib/ and nccl/lib/ to your LD_LIBRARY_PATH
+If you're using a virtualenv to install Torch, you may find you need to add the paths to the virtualenv versions of `cudnn/lib/` and `nccl/lib/` to your `LD_LIBRARY_PATH`.

 BY DEFAULT we do not download the Merizo-search databases as they are nearly 1TB in size.
 You can do this manually (see below) or open `install.yml` and uncomment the line `- dataset`